-HIV/AIDS Prevention Education is provided to adolescents, adults and senior citizens who reside in Delaware County.
-Presentations are provided to students attending Delaware County schools and colleges, and to other interested groups and organizations including churches and senior centers.
+HIV/AIDS Prevention Education is provided to adolescents, adults and seniors who reside in Delaware County.
+Presentations are provided to students attending Delaware County schools and colleges, as well as to other groups and organizations including churches and senior centers.
 FCS offers an HIV prevention presentation specifically tailored to the concerns of senior adults entitled “Over Sixty, Sexy and Susceptible: HIV Information for You and Your Grandchildren.”
-This workshop has been presented to participants at senior centers within the County and is endorsed by the Delaware County Office of Services for the Aging.
+This workshop has been presented to participants at senior centers throughout the County, and is endorsed by the Delaware County Office of Services for the Aging (COSA).

-“Wellness Works” (Comprehensive Risk Counseling Services) is an evidence-based approach that provides individual prevention counseling to persons living with HIV/AIDS.
+“Wellness Works” (Comprehensive Risk Counseling Services) is an evidence-based approach to HIV prevention that provides individual counseling to persons living with HIV/AIDS.
 This service is proven to be effective in promoting the maintenance of a healthy lifestyle for participants, while serving to reduce the spread of the HIV virus in the larger community.

 Ralph Moses House – HIV/AIDS Supportive, Transitional Housing

 The Ralph Moses House, located in the City of Chester, provides supportive, transitional housing for homeless men living with HIV/AIDS.
 The program connects residents with ongoing medical care, life-sustaining medications, and supportive social services.
 Residents gain skills required to manage their health more effectively and live as independent and self-sufficient members of the community.
-Residents generally stay at the House for about nine to twelve months before moving on to permanent housing.
-Following housing placement, to support them in making a successful transition to independence, the House’s former residents then receive nine months of case management utilizing the evidence-based Critical Time Intervention (CTI) approach.
+Residents generally stay at the House for about six to nine months before moving on to permanent housing.
+Following housing placement, to support their successful transition to independence, the House’s former residents then receive nine months of case management using the evidence-based Critical Time Intervention (CTI) approach.
 The project is named for Ralph Moses, a lifelong Chester resident, HIV/AIDS activist, and person living with AIDS.
 Ralph is a former long-time member of the Agency’s Board of Directors.

 Emergency Food Assistance